cbk914/DCABot/README.md

 Further, each day of the week can be configured independently such that it will buy e.g. Bitcoin for 20€ on some weekdays, and Tezos for 10€ on the other weekdays.
 Finally, it can be configured to not buy anything at all on specific weekdays.

-Do note that the bot will buy if it hasn't done so already that day, as long as the current time is **larger than or equal** to the configured time to buy.

 Check `src/config/config.ini` directory for an example configuration.

 ## Hardware